-- Any Party Membership or Associate status shall terminate when:
+- Any Party Membership, Free Membership or Associate status shall terminate when:

-- the Member or Associate submits a written resignation;
+- the Member, Free Member or Associate submits a written resignation;

 - the Member or Associate has not paid renewal fees within eight weeks from the expiry date, or eight weeks from the date of notice of renewal, whichever is later;

-- the Ethics Committee rules that the Membership or Associate status is terminated because:
+- the Ethics Committee rules that the Membership, Free Membership or Associate status is terminated because:

 - as a Member, the individual has violated, or publicly advocated actions which violate, the Statement of Principles; or

-- as a Member or an Associate, the individual has publicly misrepresented the Statement of Principals or goals of the Party.
+- as a Member, Free Member or an Associate, the individual has publicly misrepresented the Statement of Principles or goals of the Party.